Sports Study Music Kids Site and Search Games Movies Fun Kids

 What in the world does that mean?!?

-In kid's terms, the scientific method is a way for scientists to study and learn things.
+In simple terms, the scientific method is a way for scientists to study and learn things.
 It doesn't matter what the scientist is trying to learn, using the scientific method can help them come up with an answer.

 The first thing to do with the scientific method is to come up with a question.
 You can't find the answer until you know the question after all!